- 1 About TTCS

 - ttcs discussion mailing list for persons to discuss TTCS matters/activities and computer related material/issues in Trinidad and Tobago.
 This was a 2 way list (if one person sends mail to the list, everyone subscribed to the list receives it).

-Since 2010, we have a membership list announcements list sent via Mailchimp sent to those joining TTCS by completing the form at http://www.ttcsweb.org/jointtcs.
+Since 2010, we have a subscribe list where announcements about TTCS activities are sent via Mailchimp at http://www.ttcs.tt/jointtcs.
 Those members have the option to join the ttcs discussion mailing list at Google Groups to discuss TTCS matters/activities and computer related material/issues in Trinidad and Tobago.

-The TTCS website is accesible at the following URLs:
+The TTCS website is accessible at the following URLs:

 The original site at ttcsweb.org was a hand coded site with a blog and wiki and currently we are transitioning all of the content to a content management system at cs.tt.